Financial Toolset

 Imagine you have the following debts:

 Using the avalanche method, you would focus on the credit card debt first due to its high interest rate.
 This saves you the most money over time.
-Assuming a $500 monthly extra payment, you could save hundreds in interest compared to only making minimum payments.
+Assuming a $500 monthly extra payment, you would pay $150 (minimum) + $500 = $650 towards the credit card.
+You'd continue making minimum payments on the student and car loans.
+Using a debt payoff calculator, you could save approximately $800-$1200 in interest and pay off your debts 6-10 months faster compared to the snowball method.

 Consider these debts:

 With the snowball method, you would tackle the $1,200 medical bill first.
+Let's say you have an extra $300 per month to put towards debt.
+You'd pay $50 (minimum) + $300 = $350 towards the medical bill.
+This would be paid off in roughly 4 months.
+Then, you'd take that $350 and add it to the minimum payment on the personal loan, paying $100 + $350 = $450 towards the personal loan.
 Paying off this small debt quickly could give you the momentum you need to stay committed to your repayment plan.

 Both the avalanche and snowball methods have their merits, and the choice ultimately depends on your financial situation and personal preferences.
 Hereโ€™s a quick summary to help you decide:

-• Choose Avalanche if you want to minimize interest payments and can stay motivated without immediate wins.
+- **Choose Avalanche** if you want to minimize interest payments and can stay motivated without immediate wins.
+This is the mathematically superior option.

-• Opt for Snowball if you need quick victories to stay on track, especially if your debts have similar interest rates.
+- **Opt for Snowball** if you need quick victories to stay on track, especially if your debts have similar interest rates or if you are easily discouraged.

-Consider using a debt payoff calculator to model both scenarios and see the potential interest savings and timeframes.
+Consider using a debt payoff calculator (available online for free) to model both scenarios and see the potential interest savings and timeframes.
 Remember, the best method is the one you can maintain consistently.
 By staying committed and adapting your strategy as needed, you can work towards a debt-free future.

 Choose the path that aligns with your goals and motivation, and take proactive steps towards financial freedom.